 Attorneys you can count on

 Our attorneys have the resources to handle every aspect of your claim and guide you through the legal process, from your initial consultation to the resolution of your case.
 Our proven track record of success, strong ethics, and compassion have earned us the respect of New York’s legal community, including our competitors.

 If you have been injured in a swimming pool accident, our attorneys will provide you with competent legal advice, fiercely protect your rights, and aggressively fight your case in court if necessary.

 Swimming Pool Accident Statistics

-According to the Centers for Disease Control (CDC), drowning is the most common cause of death for children ages one to four, apart from birth defects.
+According to the Centers for Disease Control (CDC), drowning, apart from birth defects, is the most common cause of death for children ages one to four.
 And for children aged one to 14, drowning is the second most common cause of unintentional fatalities, with auto accidents being the leading cause.

-According to Stop Drowning Now (SDN), about 3,500 to 4,000 people perish in drowning accidents each year in the United States, which averages out to about ten drownings per day.
-They specifically note that 23 percent of child drownings occur at family gatherings that take place in the vicinity of a pool.
+According to Stop Drowning Now (SDN), about 3,500 to 4,000 people perish in drowning accidents yearly in the United States, which averages out to about ten drownings per day.
+They note that 23 percent of child drownings occur at family gatherings near a pool.

 Swimming pool accidents don’t only affect children.
 Adults and teens are at risk as well.
 According to the National Safety Council (NSC), 353 people between the ages of 5 and 24 drowned in 2017.
-According to the World Health Organization (WHO), drowning is the third most common cause of unintentional injury deaths in the world.
-In addition to children, people with increased access to water, and men are the most prone to drowning.
+According to the World Health Organization (WHO), drowning is the world’s third most common cause of unintentional injury deaths.
+In addition to children, people with increased access to water and men are the most prone to drowning.

 Causes of Swimming Pool Accidents